Over two years of extensive testing in Phoenix’s hot scorching temperatures.

 My philosophy is the recorded video is the gold standard and what I use for making recruiting videos.
 The live streaming video, although nice to have for parents not attending, is secondary.

-We are a new startup family business in Gilbert, AZ.
+We are a small family business in Gilbert, AZ.
 We have 3 daughters who play softball year-round and in a quest to find a way to keep our GoPro and Smartphones from overheating while recording games, we developed a camera cooling system that no one else is currently offering.
-The first design was quite bulky, but the final compact version is now ready!
+The first design was quite bulky, but the final compact version works great!

 Also, we have tried just about every fence mount on the market.
 The cheap GoPro fence mounts DIY products don’t work and the high-quality stainless steel GoPro mounts are great but way overpriced.
 Also, they get very hot sitting in direct sunlight and burn your hands.
 That is not a problem with our polycarbonate mounts.
 We believe our Universal Fence Mount is just right for the price and functionality.